Janet Zollinger Giele: Academic work

 From 1962 to 1970, Giele taught sociology at Wellesley College.
 In 1970 she became a fellow of the Bunting Institute at Radcliffe College.
-As a Senior Fellow at the Institute from 1972–1975, she served as Principal Consultant to the Ford Foundation's Task Force on Rights and Responsibilities of Women.
+As a Senior Fellow at the institute from 1972 to 1975, she served as Principal Consultant to the Ford Foundation's Task Force on Rights and Responsibilities of Women.
 Her first two books were the result of this work.
 Women: Roles and Status in Eight Countries, which she co-edited, uses a framework that she devised to analyze the status of women in six dimensions: family formation, duration, and size; education; employment; family planning and health; political expression; and cultural expression.
 She found that the status of women is closer to that of men when social organization is very simple or highly complex.
 In peasant societies, the status of women is reduced relative to that of men and rises again with modernization.
 A review in Contemporary Sociology criticizes the book for not adequately explaining why women's status improves, either with further modernization, or in revolutionary societies that are not very complex.
 According to the reviewer the book should have given more weight to the role of women in reproduction and to Marxist feminist theorists linking class and sex discrimination.
 The same reviewer praises the book as a valuable and high quality comparative study suitable for readings in women studies.